 So my liquor permit was expiring this month so it was time to renew it.
 For those of you new to Qatar and looking for a liquor permit, or wondering what to do to renew it, here are the steps:

-1) get a letter from your employer addressed to the Qatar Distribution Company confirming your name, ID number, position, basic salary, accommodation entitlement (or whether the company provides accommodation), and marital status.
+1) IF YOU ARE APPLYING FOR A NEW PERMIT -- get a letter from your employer addressed to the Qatar Distribution Company confirming your name, ID number, position, basic salary, accommodation entitlement (or whether the company provides accommodation), and marital status.
 It has to be on original letterhead, signed and stamped by the company.
-You also have to get this letter every time you renew your permit.
+You do not have to get this letter for renewing your permit.

 [UPDATE -- two commentators have said you need a salary of at least QAR 4000/month to get a license]